-For 2019 I am heading to the British SuperBikes paddock, in the Junior SuperSport class.
-The age limit in this class is 13-25 and I will be entering on a brand new Kawasaki 400 prepared by MSS Performance.
-Images will be uploaded soon and posts will be made on our team page Yeeet Racing, my Twitter and my Instagram accounts.
-If you'd like to be kept up to date, go ahead and give those a follow.
+2020 marks my second year in the Junior Supersport class in the British Superbikes paddock, and we're hoping for year full of improvement and fun.
+Images will be uploaded soon and posts will be made on our team page Yeeet Racing.
+If you'd like to be kept up to date, go ahead and give it a follow.
 Thanks!

 All timing sheets and live timing for British Superbikes can be found HERE

 We have planned some pre-season testing on the week of the 17th February, heading down to Spain and visiting a few circuits for some variety and to improve all aspects of my riding.
 I hope this helps me hit the ground running into 2020 as we don't have the opportunity to do this sort of thing often.
 I also hope this track time will show on the official BSB test at Silverstone on the 1st of April.